oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/project-settings.md

 Because you will be building an image as part of this project, you need to tell WKTUI whether you will use Docker or Podman to build your image.
 You also need to provide the path to the executable that matches your selection.
 Because you are running Rancher Desktop on macOS, you will select Docker and supply the Docker executable (for example, `/Users/your-name/.rd/bin/docker`).
 Feel free to provide the answers that best fit your environment.

-Now that your project settings are mostly complete, use the `File` menu `Save All` option to save the project before you move on to creating the model for your domain.
+Now that your project settings are mostly complete, use the `File` menu, `Save All` option to save the project before you move on to creating the model for your domain.
 WKTUI will prompt you for the encryption passphrase you want to use with this project.
 Choose whatever value you like; just try not to forget it!